kwj/project-euler/ocaml/README.md

 # Notes

-It was confirmed to work with OCaml 4.14.0.
+It was confirmed to work with OCaml 4.14.1.

-I used the following libraries/packages in addition to the OCaml 4.14 standard library.
+I used the following libraries/packages in addition to the standard libraries part of OCaml 4.14.

 - Str [^1]
 - Zarith 1.12[^2]